 The Long-billed Hermit is common in the rainforests of Costa Rica.
 It’s about twice the size of the familiar Ruby-throated Hummingbird, with a long, curved bill just right for sipping nectar from brilliant-orange heliconia flowers.
-(View our Long-billed Hermit account in Neotropical Birds.)
+(View our Long-billed Hermit account in Birds of the World.)

 Males perch in the forest understory and sing incessantly, every day during their 8-month breeding season, at display sites known as leks.
 The dominant males fight over coveted singing perches, sometimes stabbing at each other with specially sharpened bill tips.
 Less dominant males, known as “floaters,” come and go from the lek but aren’t able to defend a singing perch.

 Displaying males risk losing their spot each time they leave to refuel, so there’s a premium on getting to nectar-rich flowers quickly.
 But feeding trips are like a giant game of concentration, with each bird often flying for a mile and having to choose among thousands of blooms to get their fill.